 A student without health insurance may choose to purchase a health insurance plan available to students, or purchase a different plan of their choice.
 The plan available to students is designed to meet the needs of the individual student at the least possible cost, balancing necessary coverage with affordability.

 For more information, please visit our website at www.bloomu.edu/health.
 All questions concerning student insurance coverage and claims should be referred directly to the insurance company.

 Health insurance is a requirement for all international students as directed by the United States Citizenship and Immigration Services.

 As a medical facility, the SHC must comply with the rules and regulations of the Health Insurance Portability and Accountability Act (HIPAA).
-A copy of our Privacy Practices is given to the student on their first visit, and is also displayed in the SHC waiting room, as well as the Student’s Bill of Rights.
+You will receive the Notice of Privacy Practices upon your first visit to the SHC and must acknowledge receipt of this information online.
+The Notice of Privacy Practices is available in our waiting room and on our website, www.bloomu.edu/health/HIPAA, along with the Student’s Bill of Rights.

 Students who cannot keep their scheduled appointment must call to cancel at least 2 hours prior to the appointed time.
 Failure to cancel an appointment will generate a “No Show” fee.
 The student will be billed $5 for missed short appointments, and $10 for missed long appointments.
 If the No Show fee is not paid, the SHC will place a “Hold” on the student’s records which will prevent future scheduling and registration.

 Students with medical questions/concerns may call to speak with a Triage Nurse during SHC operating hours.
 Triage numbers are: 389-2272, 3800, or 5055.